 A. Maybe, maybe not.
 The following factors should be considered:

-Sam Shapiro is blunt, he speaks his mind and tells you exactly what his assessment is of your case without much sugar coating—he is not a good hand holder.
-Mr. Shapiro’s fees are higher than many other lawyers, you are paying for his knowledge, experience, and reputation.
-Sam has handled post-conviction relief cases, and argued criminal cases before the Indiana Supreme Court on appeal.
+Sam Shapiro is direct, he speaks his mind and tells you exactly what his assessment is of your case without much sugar coating.
+It is important that you understand the reality of your case and its RISKS.
+Mr. Shapiro’s duty is to provide you with an objective analysis of your case so that your decision making is informed, logical, and realistic.
+You are paying for his knowledge, experience, and reputation.
+Sam has handled post-conviction relief cases, and argued criminal cases before the Indiana Appeals Court and the Indiana Supreme Court on appeal.

-He has business relationships with expert witnesses like forensic toxicologists, forensic pathologists, child psychologists, jury selection experts, forensic dentists, psychiatrists, psychologists, and sentencing experts.
-If these witnesses are necessary in your case, you must pay for them.
+To assist with trials, if necessary, Sam has business relationships with expert witnesses like forensic toxicologists, forensic pathologists, child psychologists, jury selection experts, forensic dentists, psychiatrists, psychologists, and sentencing experts.
+If these witnesses are necessary in your case, you must pay for their services.
+Sam will not hire experts without your input and permission.

 Joe is the changing of the guard in Bloomington and he will be the criminal defense trial lawyer that people will come to know for years to come.
 As he is developing his practice and reputation, his fees are somewhat less than Sam Shapiro’s but his effort is every bit as great and he has Sam Shapiro’s complete faith and trust in his abilities as a criminal defense trial lawyer.
 Joe Lozano gives those clients who cannot afford Sam Shapiro the opportunity to have high quality criminal defense representation on a lower budget.